Sam Ashford: Club career

 On 29 January 2022, Ashford signed for Scottish Championship club Ayr United on a free transfer.
 He signed an 18-month contract with the club.
 He made his debut later that day as a substitute in a 1–1 draw with Hamilton Academical, and scored Ayr's equaliser 7 minutes after coming on as a substitute.

 On 23 August 2023, Ashford signed for NIFL Premiership club Cliftonville.
 He scored 8 goals in 29 matches in all competitions, including one in the 2023–24 Irish Cup final which Cliftonville would win 3–1, before leaving the club at the end of the season.

 On 20 June 2024, Ashford joined National League side Wealdstone on an initial one-year deal.

 On 24 March 2025, Ashford returned to fellow National League side, Woking on a permanent basis for an undisclosed fee.

+On the 27 November 2025, Ashford went out on loan to National League South side AFC Totton to get some match fitness after he had suffered a broken collar bone earlier in the season.
+On 2 January 2026, he joined Hampton & Richmond Borough on loan for the remainder of the season.
+On 10 March 2026, Ashford’s loan at Hampton & Richmond Borough was terminated early due to injury problems within the Woking squad.
+On 7 May 2026, it was announced that Ashford would leave the club at the end of his contract in June.

+On 30 June 2026, Ashford joined National League North club South Shields.

 International career

 He made two appearances for the England C team in 2018.